Xcraft-Inc/xcraft.ch/content/xcraft/converters/overview.md

 > impose a meaningful sorting order.
 > -- [Wikipedia][2]

-Generally, canonical values are `string`, except for `number` and `bool`, which use JS native types.
+Generally, canonical values are `string`, except for `number` and `integer`, which use JS native types.
 For each type, the string containing the canonical value respects a precise syntax (see tests in `lib/xcraft-core-converters/test` for documentation).

 Examples of canonical values: